 No, this kind of fundraising is not permitted on-campus.
-You could hold campaign fundraising events off-campus, as long as you do not: 1) use University resources to do so, or 2) otherwise state or suggest University involvement in that fundraising event.
+You could hold campaign fundraising events off-campus, as long as you do not use university resources to do so, or otherwise state or suggest university involvement in that fundraising event.

 May I organize a conference to discuss ballot proposals or campaign issues, either on- or off-campus?

-If your conference is solely educational, you can hold it on- or off-campus and can use University resources to organize it.
+If your conference is solely educational, you can host it on- or off-campus and can use university resources to organize it.

-If your conference amounts to a campaign event for or against a candidate or ballot proposal, then you cannot use University resources for your conference, wherever it is held.
+If your conference amounts to a campaign event for or against a candidate or ballot proposal, then you cannot use university resources for your conference, wherever it is staged.

-If your conference amounts to a campaign event, but University funds will not be used and no fundraising will occur, you could hold your event on-campus, provided you follow standard policies on use of University facilities, or off-campus, as you prefer.
+If your conference amounts to a campaign event, but university funds will not be used and no fundraising will occur, you could have your event on campus, provided you follow standard policies on use of university facilities, or off campus, as you prefer.

-I’m planning an on-campus, University-funded event that will discuss a proposal that is on the ballot in next week’s election.
-Is there anything I can do to make it clearer that my event is intended to be educational in nature?
+I’m planning an on-campus, university-funded event that will discuss a proposal that is on the ballot in next week’s election.
+Is there anything I can do to make it clear that my event is intended to be educational in nature?

-May individuals and organizations hold campaign-related events in University facilities?
+May individuals and organizations have campaign-related events in university facilities?

 Yes.
-State law clearly recognizes the rights of the media, including University-owned media, to do all of the things the media outlet typically does in an election year, including interview candidates, host debates and call-in shows, provide commentary, publish op/ed pieces, and report news stories on the election.
+State law clearly recognizes the rights of the news media, including university-owned media, to do all of the things a news media outlet typically does in an election year, including interview candidates, host debates and call-in shows, provide commentary, publish op-ed pieces, and report news stories on the election.

-University-sponsored events that discuss political candidates, orthat feature speakers with known political views, are not unusual at the University or at other universities, which seek — as the U.S. Supreme Court has recognized — to foster “a free and robust marketplace of ideas, from whatever perspective.”
+University-sponsored events that discuss political candidates, or that feature speakers with known political views, are not unusual at U-M or other universities, which seek — as the U.S. Supreme Court has recognized — to foster “a free and robust marketplace of ideas, from whatever perspective.”
 Accordingly, such events do not inherently violate the Michigan Campaign Finance Act.

-May I use my University office to campaign, provided I don’t say I am representing the University?
+May I use my U-M office to campaign, provided I don’t say I am representing the university?

-No. That would be use of a University resource (namely, the office itself) to promote a candidate or ballot initiative in violation of state law.
-The same prohibition would apply if you were using another University resource, such as a University-provided computer or a University-issued cell phone, to campaign for or against a candidate or ballot proposal.
+No. That would be use of a university resource (the office itself) to promote a candidate or ballot initiative in violation of state law.
+The same prohibition would apply if you were using another university-provided resource, such as a computer, cell phone, or web conferencing account, to campaign for or against a candidate or ballot proposal.

 May I post items supporting or opposing particular candidates or ballot proposals to my department’s official Facebook page or Twitter account?

 Not explicitly.
 However, the Campaign Finance Act restrictions on use of public resources in political campaigns apply to public bodies “and individuals acting for a public body.”
-In most cases, a student would not be acting on behalf of the University, although there may be some circumstances in which that could be – or appear to be – the case.
+In almost all cases, a student, alum, or retiree would not be acting on behalf of the university, although there may be some circumstances in which that could be – or appear to be – the case.
 It is therefore important to look at the context when determining whether an individual was acting, or would be perceived as having been acting, on behalf of the University.

 May I wear a campaign button to work?

 It depends on the circumstance.
-In your individual capacity, therefore, you may fully engage in the political process by, among other things, wearing political buttons.
-If, however, you are wearing a political button and you say, or if the context implies, that you are acting on behalf of the University, that may raise concerns under the Campaign Finance Act.
-It may not be appropriate, for example, to wear a campaign button during a speech to a group in which you are serving as a representative of the University because this could appear to imply University endorsement of the particular campaign that you are supporting.
+In your individual capacity you may fully engage in the political process by, among other things, wearing political buttons.
+If, however, you are wearing a political button and you say, or if the context implies, that you are acting on behalf of the university, that may raise concerns under the Campaign Finance Act.
+It may not be appropriate, for example, to wear a campaign button during a speech to a group in which you are serving as a representative of the university because this could appear to imply U-M endorsement of the particular campaign that you are supporting.

-Why are the University’s president and other administrators able to speak about ballot proposals or other campaign-related topics in their public speeches, editorial board visits, etc.?
+Why are the university’s president and other administrators able to speak about ballot proposals or other campaign-related topics in their public speeches, media interviews, etc.?